andyc010/pw_starter_kit/README.md

 # Playwright Starter Kit

 ## Introduction
-This repository is a collection of basic tests using the [Playwright](https://playwright.dev) framework in an effort to help people (including myself!) get started on working with Playwright, or to simply take a closer look at using it in a certain environment/language, such as in .NET w/C#.
+This repository is a collection of basic tests using the [Playwright](https://playwright.dev) framework in an effort to help individuals (including myself!) get started on working with Playwright, or to simply take a closer look at using it in a certain environment/language, such as in .NET w/C#.

 I am using publicly-available websites of [Practice Test Automation WebSite](https://practice.expandtesting.com/) and [automateNow](https://practice-automation.com/).
 These websites are part of a [list](https://github.com/BMayhew/awesome-sites-to-test-on) from Butch Mayhew, one of the [Playwright ambassadors](https://playwright.dev/python/community/ambassadors).

-I am hoping that I am doing my part to help the adoption of Playwright being used in testing.
+My hope that I am making a contribution to the adoption of Playwright being used in testing.

 ## Running the tests
 The instructions are generally from the Playwright documentation at https://playwright.dev/.

-To help limit the amount of differences between different operating systems, these tests below should work with minimal editing by using the commands below.
-However, with more editing, these tests can be run using different IDEs or even continuous-integration/continuous-development environments too.
+To help limit the amount of differences between running on different operating systems, these tests below should work with a minimal amount of changes by using the commands below.

 (I have been using Linux operating systems of Fedora & Linux Mint while creating these tests)